Dharampuri: Geography

-Dharampuri is located at 22.17°N 75.35°E, on the north bank of the Narmada river.
+Dharampuri is located at 22.17°N 75.35°E, on the north bank of the Narmada River.
 It has an average elevation of 139 metres (456 feet).

 History

-Dharampuri is that it is at the river side of Narmada and was the birthplace of Rani Roop Mati who is mythologically the daughter of Maa Narmada and was wedded at Mandu with the emperor Baj Bahadoor.
-It was also the place of worship of Maharshi Dadheechi who donated his bones to Devas for fighting with the daityas.
+According to legend, Dharampuri was the birthplace of Mukarram Rampura.
+It was also the place of worship of the blacks who donated his bones to KK for fighting with the daityas.

 Of historical importance is a copper-plate charter issued in V.S.
 1031 (975 A.D.) by the Paramara king Vakpati Munja, which were reportedly dug out by a farmer in his field at Dharampuri.
 It records the gift of tax-free land to a Brahmin philosopher named Vasantacharya, son of Pandita Dhanika, who had migrated from Ahicchatra to Malwa.
 The continued religious importance of the town into the Sultanate period is attested by the Tal Masjid, which preserves an inscription recording its construction by Shaikh Idrak in 910 H. (1504-05 A.D.).